Henry Nevinson

 Henry Woodd Nevinson (11 October 1856 – 9 November 1941) was an English war correspondent during the Second Boer War and World War I, a campaigning journalist exposing slavery in western Africa, political commentator and suffragist.

+He was born in 1856 in Leicester, the son of solicitor George Nevinson and his wife, Maria Jane, née Woodd.
 Nevinson studied at Shrewsbury School and later at Christ Church, Oxford.
 At Oxford, he came under the influence of John Ruskin's ideas.
 He worked as a missionary at Toynbee Hall in London's East End.
 After this he spent some time in Jena studying German culture.
 The result of this was in 1884 Nevinson published his first book, Herder and his Times, one of the first studies of Johann Gottfried Herder in English.
 In the 1880s Nevinson became a socialist; he befriended Peter Kropotkin and Edward Carpenter, and in 1889 joined the Social Democratic Federation.

 Reporting

 In 1897 Nevinson became the Daily Chronicle's correspondent in the Greco-Turkish War.
 He was known for his reporting on the Second Boer War, and slavery in Angola in 1904–1905, and on India for the Manchester Guardian.
 In 1914 he co-founded the Friends' Ambulance Unit and later in World War I was a war correspondent, being wounded at Gallipoli.